UncleSanae/STM32-Learning-Journey/README.md

-# STM32-Study
+# STM32-Learning

-Using for STM32 study /n
+This repository is used for my STM32 learning journey.

-In this repository i will publish projects-exercises that i made during progress of learning STM32
+Here I will publish projects and exercises that I created while learning STM32.